-Olivia Gell, IDEAL’s College and Postsecondary Counselor, works closely with students and their families through conferencing and teaching a year-long College Research and Exploration course.
+IDEAL’s College and Postsecondary Counselor works closely with students and their families through conferencing and teaching a year-long College Research and Exploration course.
 IDEAL’s College and Postsecondary Program partners with families to develop a student-centered, individualized plan that encourages the students to take ownership of the process and reflect on how they learn best.
-Throughout the process, Ms. Gell routinely shares information about college placement events at school and throughout New York City.
+Throughout the process, our counselor routinely shares information about college placement events at school and throughout New York City.

 Highlights of IDEAL’s College Preparation Program:

 - Weekly college preparation class for eleventh and twelfth-grade students including a personal statement writing workshop, interview preparation, and requesting letters of recommendation

 - SCOIR platform utilized as a research tool to learn about different types of colleges

 - Four month SAT test preparation class with Empire Edge and the opportunity to take the SAT, PSAT, and PSAT 10 on IDEAL’s campus